Kyaw Ko Ko

 Kyaw Ko Ko (ကျော်ကိုကို; born 20 December 1992) is a Burmese professional footballer who plays as a striker for the Myanmar national team.
 He scored five goals in the 2011 Southeast Asian Games and helped the Myanmar U23 team to secure a third-place finish and a bronze medal.
 He is the star striker of Myanmar National Team.
 He was ranked #7 in the "World's Best Top Scorers" list by the IFFHS in 2014.
-Considered one of the best players in the ASEAN, he is known for his dribbling, finishing, skill, pace, and ability to play with both feet.He is Yangon United's all-time second-highest goalscorer with 58 Goals.
+Considered one of the best players in the ASEAN, he is known for his dribbling, finishing, skill, pace, and ability to play with both feet.
+He is Yangon United's all-time second-highest goalscorer with 58 Goals.

 Career

 Zeyar Shwe Myay FC

 Zeyar Shwe Myay signed Kyaw Ko Ko from Zeyar Youth team.
-Kyaw Ko Ko showed his talent in Zeyar Shwe Myay.
-And he became Myanmar National Team striker.
-In 2013, he moved to Yangon United with highest transfer fee.
+Kyaw Ko Ko showed his talent in Zeyar Shwe Myay becoming the Myanmar National Team striker.
+In 2013, he moved to Yangon United with the highest transfer fee received by Zeyar Shwe Myay.

 Yangon United

-Kyaw Ko Ko become main striker in Yangon United and Myanmar national football team.
-He won twice Myanmar National League champions and one General Aung San Shield champion.
+Kyaw Ko Ko become the main striker at Yangon United and the Myanmar national football team.
+He twice won the Myanmar National League and one General Aung San Shield.

 Chiangrai United

-In December 2017, Chiangrai United signed Kyaw Ko Ko for a 1-year loan.
+In December 2017, Chiangrai United signed Kyaw Ko Ko on a 1-year loan.
 In a match against Pattaya United on 7 April 2018 Kyaw Ko Ko was tackled by Sarawut Kanlayanabandit and tore a ligament in his knee, ruling him out for several months and making him miss the 2018 AFF Championship.

 Samut Prakan City

-On 26 December 2018, Kyaw Ko Ko moved from Yangon United to Samut Prakan City on 1-year loan deal.
+On 26 December 2018, Kyaw Ko Ko moved from Yangon United to Samut Prakan City on a 1-year loan deal.

+Rakhine United

+After 5 years played in Thai League, Kyaw Ko Ko come back to Myanmar National League.